recallnet/rust-recall/README.md

 transitions.

 > [!NOTE]
-> Hoku is currently a single child subnet rooted in its parent Filecoin Calibration testnet.
+> Recall is currently a single child subnet rooted in its parent Filecoin Calibration testnet.
 Future versions of
-> Hoku will align more closely with IPC's permissionless subnet spawning and configurable consensus mechanisms.
+> Recall will align more closely with IPC's permissionless subnet spawning and configurable consensus mechanisms.

 #### CometBFT & state replication

-[CometBFT](https://docs.cometbft.com/v0.38/) (formerly known as _Tendermint_) helps Hoku achieve state machine replication across all nodes in the network.
+[CometBFT](https://docs.cometbft.com/v0.38/) (formerly known as _Tendermint_) helps Recall achieve state machine replication across all nodes in the network.
 Its consensus algorithm is based on a variant of Practical Byzantine Fault Tolerance (PBFT) and relies on a round-robin proposer selection mechanism, while incorporating elements that improve on PBFT's performance and communication overhead.
 It is a fast, battled-tested, and well-designed consensus engine.